 When we bought our house many years ago, one of the aspects that we admired the most was all of the different light fixtures scattered throughout.
-Unfortunately, now that traditional incandescent bulbs replace LEDs with fewer unique sizes, it is becoming harder to find bulbs to fit the fixtures.
+Unfortunately, now that traditional incandescent bulbs are being replaced by LEDs with fewer unique sizes, it is becoming harder to find bulbs to fit the fixtures.
 Eventually, we will have to replace these fixtures, but in the meantime, we are stuck choosing between using unattractive bulbs that are the wrong size or stumbling around in the dark.

 There’s no getting around the fact that things change with time.
 Whether it is the light bulbs for my house or the components used on a circuit board, they will eventually be replaced by products with updated functionality and packaging.
 The problem is that many circuit boards rely on the original components with which they were designed.
 Redesigning a PCB to accommodate an updated part can be time-consuming and costly, especially considering all of the validation that some electronics require.
 Here are some ideas to help you manage electronic component obsolescence so that you aren’t left stuck in the dark.

 Protecting yourself from being surprised by PCB components that have become obsolete requires good organizational skills with designs.
 Here are some design management techniques that can help: